wirrunna/CamillaDSP-an-implemantation/README.md

 # CamillaDSP-an-Implemantation
 ### Implementing CamillaDSP on a Raspberry Pi 5 on a 10.1" Touch screen

-Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 provides the balanced analog input for CamillaDSP and also balanced analog output to the three stereo amplifiers.
-JiveLite also runs on the RPi providing streaming from a LMS (Squeezebox) server.
+Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 audio interface provides the balanced analog input for CamillaDSP and also balanced analog output to the three stereo amplifiers.
+JiveLite also runs on the RPi providing streaming from a LMS (Squeezebox) server to CamillaDSP.
+Jivelite is the GUI counterpart to Squeezelite that interacts with LMS to control the player streams and can be also be used to control remote players.
 A FLIRC receiver provides remote source selection and volume control.

 This is in effect a combined pre-amplifier/streamer with DSP and remote control for selection of analog and digital inputs and volume.
 Bass and Treble are set by sliders on another screen.